-If you receive a letter extending you an interview opportunity, the letter will give more directions on how to set up the interview and possible dates.
-You will be invited to one of our campus locations designated in those instructions for your interview, which may be in Amarillo, Abilene or Dallas.
+If you receive an interview opportunity, you will be invited to one of our campus locations designated in those instructions for your interview, which may be in Amarillo, Abilene, Dallas, or virtual via the Zoom platform.

 Preparing for the Interview...